violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

     [foo]
         bar = quux

 to `~/.gitconfig` (the second line should start with a tab).
-I will use the former command in the following.
+I will use the former form in the below.

 ### Ignoring Some Files

 It is not in general Git's purpose to track binary files.
 Binary files cannot be compared by utility `diff`, thus cannot be merged or rebased in the normal sense.
-So you don't track binary files unless some routine really needs it, and so it must be upload to the remote repo.
+So you don't track binary files unless some routines really need it, and so it must be uploaded to the remote repo.
 For example, a logo of your program that you want those who clone to see.

-To tell Git to ignore specified files, all files in some folders, or all files having a certain extension, create a file named `.gitignore` in the top directory.
+Create a file named `.gitignore` in the top directory to tell Git to ignore specified files, all files in specified directories, or all files having specified extension.
 If, for sake of illustration, your `.gitignore` has these lines,

     .DS_Store
     *.pdf
     sketch/

-Then the `.DS_Store` file in the top directory of local repo, all `.pdf` files anywhere in the repo, and all files in the folder called `sketch/` in the top directory, will be ignored by Git.
+Then the `.DS_Store` file in the top directory of working tree, all `.pdf` files anywhere in the working tree, and all files in the subdirectory called `sketch/` in the top directory, will be ignored by Git.
 You can play around with wildcard `*`.

 ### Specifying Text Editor for Commit Message

 The default editor for commit message is vi.
 However, some of the lines in my `.vimrc` is not compatible with vi (which is normal), and Vim is used anyway with wrong color settings.